blakewatson/htmlforpeople/src/05-adding-an-about-page.md

 ## Homepage cleanup

-Since we have an about page now, some of our homepage content is redundant.
-Some of this is on the about page now.
-I think I'll remove the bio text, the Neal.fun link, and the board games list.
+Since we now have an About page, some of our homepage content is redundant.
+Some of this is on the About page.
+I'll remove the bio text, the Neal.fun link, and the board games list.
 I will keep the space image and add a little welcome paragraph.
-Might as well keep the *how to make a website* list too.
+I might as well keep the "how to make a website" list.

-Although, speaking of the space image, let's make it a little more interesting.
-I would like to give this image a caption and include a link to where I got it.
+Although, speaking of the space image, let's make it more interesting.
+I want to give this image a caption and link to where I got it.
 We can further mark up an image by wrapping it in a `<figure>` tag and including a `<figcaption>`.

 ```html
 <figure>